signingtoday/signingtoday-sdk-java/docs/IdentitiesApi.md

 <a name="listIdentities"></a>
 # **listIdentities**
-> InlineResponse2001 listIdentities(organizationId, whereProvider, whereUser, whereFirstName, whereLastName, whereRegisteredBy, whereFiscalCode, page, count)
+> InlineResponse2002 listIdentities(organizationId, whereProvider, whereUser, whereFirstName, whereLastName, whereRegisteredBy, whereFiscalCode, page, count, whereOrder)

 Enumerate the identities of an organization